-Registered Retirement Savings Plans (RRSPs) are a great way to save for retirement.
+Registered Retirement Savings Plans (RRSPs) are a great tool for Canadians to save for retirement.
 However, there are tax consequences if you withdraw the funds before retirement.
 Here’s what you need to know.

 Things to know before withdrawing your RRSP